Applifier/unity-ads-helper/README.md

 ### Initializing Unity Ads

 The `UnityAdsHelper.Initialize()` method configures and initializes Unity Ads using the settings stored in a ScriptableObject called UnityAdsSettings.
 By default, the UnityAdsSettings asset can be found in the Resrouces directory.
 You can view UnityAdsSettings in the Inspector by selecting it directly, or by selecting **Edit > Unity Ads Settings** from the Unity Editor menu.
+Selecting this menu item will create the UnityAdsSettings asset if it doesn't already exist in your project.

+Test Mode is enabled by default in Unity Ads Settings.
+While developing and testing your game, you should always leave Test Mode enabled.
+The only time it's appropriate to disable Test Mode is in cases where you are attempting to test the functionality of production ad campaigns, instead of just test ad campaigns.

+> _**Note:** Development Build must be enabled in Build Settings in order to initialize Unity Ads with Test Mode enabled.
+This is a feature of the UnityAdsHelper script, and is intended to help prevent from accidentally releasing a final build with Test Mode still enabled._

 One of the nice things about the UnityAdsHelper script is that it can be used to initialize Unity Ads in one of two ways: by calling the `UnityAdsHelper.Initialize()` method from a script within your project, or simply by adding it as a component to a GameObject in your main scene.